minustehbare/spree-batch-products/README.md

 An extension aimed at providing the ability to update a large group of products through processing an uploaded spreadsheet.

-BatchProducts relies on paperclip to store attached excel spreadsheets for processing.
+BatchProducts depends on the [](http://rubygems.org/gems/spreadsheet "Spreadsheet") gem to process uploaded excel files which are stored using Paperclip.
 If DelayedJob is detected, the process of uploading a datasheet enqueues the datasheet for later processing.
 If not, the datasheet is processed when it is uploaded.

 Each ProductDatasheet record has 4 integer fields that give a basic description of the datasheet's effectiveness: